 • Reject extension of the state sales tax to food

-4. Advocate with Feeding Pennsylvania and Hunger-Free Pennsylvania for Increased Funding for State Nutrition Programs
+4. Increase Funding for State Nutrition Programs

 State Food Purchase Program (SFPP)